Zygo/bees/README.md

   This library is only required for a feature that was removed after v0.1.
   The lingering support code can be removed.

-* Linux kernel 4.4.3 or later
+* Minimum Linux kernel version: 4.4.3

   Don't bother trying to make Bees work with older kernels.
   It won't end well.

+* Minimum *recommended* Linux kernel version: 4.11

+  Earlier kernels are usable with bees, but a few performance bugs and hangs in dedup-related functions remain.

 * markdown